 “From Safe Space to Contested Space in the Feminist Classroom” in Transformations: The Journal of Inclusive Scholarship and Pedagogy (peer-reviewed), Spring, 2004.

-“‘Because It is a Baby’: Language, Power, and Stigma,” accepted for presentation at Abortion and Reproductive Justice: The Unfinished Revolution II, Ulster, UK, June, 2016
+“Because It Is a Baby: Language, Power, Stigma,” presented at Abortion and Reproductive Justice: The Unfinished Revolution II, Belfast, UK, June, 2016

 Funding & Grants

 Advisory Board member, “Shifting Culture Through Abortion Providers’ Voices: Toward Evidence-Based Public Intellectual Life” (Non Federal Grant-funded project).
 Principle investigator, Dr. Lisa Harris, University of Michigan, 2017-2019.

 Scholar-in-Residence for Women’s History Month, Women’s Studies Program, University of North Carolina at Wilmington, March 11-14, 2013.

 “Help!
 I’m Being Accused of Racism!”: From Denial to Dialogue in a Few (Not So Easy) Steps for the Making Excellence Inclusive conference, EIU, October 13, 2017 and for Staff Development Day, Lake Land Community College, April 5, 2018

 All In @ EIU: Resistance and the Neoliberal University for the UPI (faculty union)/Faculty Senate forum, EIU, Feb 13, 2018

 The Language of Inclusion, co-presented with Jessica L. Ward for the EIUnity conference, EIU, February 2, 2018